 Married couples and registered civil partners are also allowed to pass assets to each other during their lifetime or when they die without having to pay Inheritance Tax.
 It doesn't matter how much they pass on - as long as the person receiving the assets has their permanent home in the UK.
 This is known as spouse or civil partner exemption.

 If someone leaves everything they own to their surviving spouse or civil partner in this way it's exempt from Inheritance Tax.
 It also means they haven't used any of their own Inheritance Tax threshold or nil rate band.
 This can be used to increase the Inheritance Tax threshold of the second spouse or civil partner when they die - even if the second spouse has remarried.
-Their estate can be worth up to £650,000 in 2013-14 before they owe Inheritance Tax.
+Their estate can be worth up to £650,000 in 2014 to 15 before they owe Inheritance Tax.

 To transfer the unused threshold, the executors or personal representatives of the second spouse or civil partner to die need to send certain forms and supporting documents to HM Revenue & Customs (HMRC).
-HMRC calls this 'transferring the nil rate band' from one partner to another.
+HMRC calls this 'transferring the nil rate band' from 1 partner to another.

 The threshold can only be transferred on the second death, which must have occurred on or after 9 October 2007 when the rules changed.
 It doesn't matter when the first spouse or civil partner died.
 However, if it was before 1975 the full nil rate band may not be transferrable as the amount of spouse exemption was limited then.
 There are some situations when the threshold can't be transferred but these are quite rare.
 See the section at the end of this guide.